wangzizhe/gan-framework/README.md

 - `make_csv.py`
 - `data_preparation_classifier.py`
+- `data_preparation_classifier_augmentation.py`
 - `train.py` (Classifier)
 - other files inside the directory of the Classifier

-`data_preparation_classifier.py` is helpful to prepare your real and generated data for CNN Classifier.
+`data_preparation_classifier.py` and `data_preparation_classifier_augmentation.py` is helpful to prepare your real and generated data for CNN Classifier.
 To use this script, you need to have different `.csv` files, e. g. a .csv file which stores the original data (most of time you already have this at the beginning of your work), one or more `.csv` files which store generated data.

 `make_csv.py` helps you easily generate `.csv` files for fake data.